aspose-tasks/Aspose.Tasks-API-References/english/java/com.aspose.tasks/extendedattributedefinition/_index.md

 ```

 Gets a graphical indicators info associated with the extended attribute.
+Applicable to MPP format.

 **Returns:**
 [GraphicalIndicatorsInfo](../../com.aspose.tasks/graphicalindicatorsinfo) - a graphical indicators info associated with the extended attribute.